ArunanSS/cse15l-lab-reportss/labReport4.md

 Following that I typed 2

-I then hit `esc`, then typed `:wq`, followed by `<enter>`
+I then hit `esc`, then typed `:wq`, followed by `<enter>` I fixed the error then got out

 Step 8

 <img width="463" alt="Screenshot 2024-05-19 at 5 15 37 PM" src="https://github.com/ArunanSS/cse15l-lab-reportss/assets/83483462/85e07a23-6dfe-4e18-a0f8-8c269e827ffb">

 I just typed `bash test.sh`, then hit `<enter>`
+This was to rerun the test and show that all tests have passed

 Step 9